 If you are from a non-English speaking country, you will need to provide evidence of English language ability according to the QMUL policy for postgraduate students.
 For candidates who have not yet met these requirements, we will include this as part of your offer conditions.

-How to apply: Opportunities for funding include London NERC DTP and QMUL Principal’s Postgraduate Research Studentships.
-For further information about the project, eligibility and future application deadlines in 2020/21, please contact Dr James Bradley (firstname.lastname@example.org).
+How to apply and funding: Opportunities for funding include London NERC DTP and QMUL Principal’s Postgraduate Research Studentships.
+For further information about the project, eligibility and future application deadlines, please contact Dr James Bradley (email@example.com).

 For further information on the research area, please visit: http://www.jbradleylab.com